BSN Fieldwork: Health, Communities, and Populations (T NURS 414)

-Students are expected to adhere to the dress requirement of the agency where they are assigned for practicum experiences.
+Students are expected to adhere to the dress requirement of the agency where they are assigned for fieldwork experiences.

 A UW Tacoma student name badge must be worn at all times when participating in course-related activities, but it should be worn only when you are functioning under the auspices of UW Tacoma.
 You will required to purchase the name badge for a nominal fee that will be charged to your student account.
 Information regarding the name badge purchase will be distributed to all students when providing verifications.

 - CPNW (Clincial Placements North West) Modules - Students are required to complete modules on the CPNW website.
 Instructions will be given at the same time as the Passport paperwork.
 UW requires proof of select immunizations in addition to the information reported on this form, either copies of medical records, or if not available, titers or re-immunizations.
 More detailed information on these requirements will be distributed to all students prior to registration for fieldwork.

-- Needle Stick Policy and Training in Blood Borne Pathogens Acknowledgment Statement form - complete and return to the Nursing program Office.
+- Needle Stick Policy and Training in Blood Borne Pathogens Acknowledgment Statement form - complete and return to the program office.

-- Current Photo Identification - present a current Washington State driver's license or a Washington State ID card to the Nursing program office.
+- Current Photo Identification - present a current Washington State driver's license or a Washington State ID card to the program office.

-- CPR - present a American Heart Association CPR card with expiration date visible to the Nursing program office; this certification must be current at the time of practicum/ T NURS 414 (fieldwork).
+- CPR - present an American Heart Association Basic Life Support card with expiration date visible to the program office.
+This certification must be current at the time of fieldwork.

 - HIPAA - all students must complete UW HIPAA (Health Insurance Portability and Accountability Act) training.
 The training is conducted individually via a secure website and lasts approximately 90 minutes.
 Information regarding website and individual login information will be distributed with clearance forms.
 It is important to note that you may be required to take additional HIPAA modules at certain clinical sites.

 - Current RN License - licensure will be verified through the Washington State Department of Health by the Nursing program staff; RN license must be unencumbered and current while enrolled in the Nursing program.